Zorth/void_player_wiki/content/_META/_guidelines.md

 4. Make articles atomic and typed with tags.
 	- Keep articles (not session reports) about only 1 thing and embed (`![[articlename]]`) articles in groupings.
 	- Use the correct tag with the correct article, at the first line of the article.
 See [Tags]( https://void.tarragon.be/tags/ ) for details on the tags and when to use them.
+5. Try to avoid making **orphans** (files that don't like to, or from, anywhere).
+These make navigating the wiki more difficult.

 ## Tasks
 - [ ] not done task